eugenia1984/euge-cafe/README.md

 ## What I did 🚀

-Today with PROGRAMA DESDE TU CASA we saw BOOTSTRAP at the course: Introduction to Web Programming. <br/>
-I created a Coffe Shop Website in order to practise a bit of Bootstrap.
+In order to practise  BOOTSTRAP I created a Coffe Shop Website in order to practise a bit of Bootstrap.

 ## Content 🚀